Tuesday, February 20, 2007

-Earth Girls Are Easy; Science-fiction musical comedy, USA, 1988; D: Julien Temple, S: Geena Davis, Jeff Goldblum, Jim Carrey, Damon Wayans, Michael McKean, Julie Brown
+Earth Girls Are Easy; science-fiction musical comedy, USA, 1988; D: Julien Temple, S: Geena Davis, Jeff Goldblum, Jim Carrey, Damon Wayans, Michael McKean, Julie Brown

 A week before her wedding with doctor Ted, manicurist Valerie discovers his mistress and leaves him.
-One day, a small spaceship lands in her pool while she was swimming in a bikini, and 3 fury aliens exit from it: the blue Mac, the red Wiploc and the yellow Zebo.
+One day, a small spaceship lands in her pool while she was swimming in a bikini, and three furry aliens exit from it: the blue Mac, the red Wiploc and the yellow Zebo.
 After her friend Candy shaves the colorful fur of the aliens, Valerie discovers they look exactly like humans.
 That way she can introduce them as people without problems and lead them to discos and parties.
 But after Ted frames Wiploc and Zebo for a robbery, the aliens decide to leave Earth, and Valerie decides to go along with them.